playframework/playframework/documentation/manual/detailedTopics/evolutions/Evolutions.md

 ## Evolutions configuration

 Evolutions can be configured both globally and per datasource.
-For global configuration, keys should be prefixed with `play.modules.evolutions`.
-For per datasource configuration, keys should be prefixed with `play.modules.evolutions.db.<datasourcename>`, for example `play.modules.evolutions.db.default`.
+For global configuration, keys should be prefixed with `play.evolutions`.
+For per datasource configuration, keys should be prefixed with `play.evolutions.db.<datasourcename>`, for example `play.evolutions.db.default`.
 The following configuration options are supported:

 * `enabled` - Whether evolutions are enabled.
 If configured globally to be false, it disables the evolutions module altogether.
 Defaults to true.
 * `autocommit` - Whether autocommit should be used.
 If false, evolutions will be applied in a single transaction.
 Defaults to true.